-What has been the impact of using consistent, explicit enquiry-based teaching protocols, on student performance?
+What has been the impact of using consistent, explicit research -based teaching strategies on student performance?
 Do teachers effectively use data to regularly collaborate, evaluate, reflect on and adapt practice?

-What has been the impact of implementing the High Impact and High Leverage Initiatives?
+What has been the impact of implementing High Leverage Strategies?